Avoid These Words. Seriously.

 It’s amazing how often people add little words like “off”, “up”, “in”, “long” and others for no apparent reason.

 I know there are far bigger issues in the world today and extra words and redundant phrases don’t hurt anyone, but words have meaning.
-When I do a communications training workshop, I talk about the need for people to “take the garbage” out of their conversation.

 The reason is simple.
 The more you can eliminate words that do nothing for your conversation, the words you do use stand out.
 On some occasions, important phrases and sentences can get lost because of all the needless words around them.